 Before we finish with this topic, I want to let you know how to find out which of your inventory items are eligible for the buy box.
 You can follow these steps to see the buy box eligible items when you’re looking through your Amazon inventory:

 - Click on the Inventory tab.

 - Go to Preferences and click to show whether items are buy box eligible.

 I really hope the above strategies are helpful for you and your business and that you are able to win the buy box more often and get more sales.
 If you implement some or all of these strategies, you should be able to increase your time in the buy box and, as a result, increase your sales.
 If you’ve tried any of these methods and found success, let us hear about it in the comments!

 Special Offer From Seller Labs

 I spoke with Jeff from Seller Labs (creator of Feedback Genius) and he is offering my Full-Time FBA blog readers a special offer of a 60 day free trial (that’s twice as long as their normal 30-day trial period) with the coupon code fulltime.
-That’s 2 months worth of being able to contact your buyers asking them to leave you 5-star reviews or to contact you if there is a problem.
+That’s 2 months worth of being able to contact your buyers asking them to rate their experience with you or to contact you if there is a problem.
 Again, use the code fulltime at checkout to get double the free trial.
 There is really no reason why you shouldn’t give Feedback Genius a try today.